Lansing, Michigan: Immigration and refugee resettlement

 The Brookings Institution has ranked Greater Lansing among the top 10 "medium-sized metropolitan areas" in the United States for refugee resettlement, with 5,369 refugees resettled from 1983 to 2004.
 St. Vincent Catholic Charities and Lutheran Social Services handle the adult and unaccompanied minor resettlement processes, respectively, while other organizations, such as the Refugee Development Center, focus on providing educational and social support services to refugees in the Lansing area.
 Nearby Michigan State University provides a source of volunteers for many of these programs.

 As of 2005, the Lansing area has about 2,000 Arab Americans, mostly second-generation Christian Lebanese Americans as well as some Palestinian Americans.

 The city is also home to a large number of temporary foreign residents enrolled as international students at Lansing Community College and nearby Michigan State University, with the city's visitors bureau specifically promoting Mandarin-language video tours of Lansing, touting the "more than 6,000" Chinese students enrolled at MSU.
 The Lansing School District offers language immersion programs for its students in both Spanish and Chinese.

-Government

-Lansing is administered under a mayor–council government, more specifically a strong mayor form in which the mayor is the city's chief executive officer.
-The mayor is obligated to appoint department heads (subject to council approval), and draft and administer a city budget among other responsibilities.
-The mayor may also veto legislation from council, though the veto can be overridden by an affirmative vote of two-thirds of the council.
-The mayor and city clerk are elected at-large every four years.

-The city council is the legislative body of the city and consists of eight members.
-Four members are elected from four single-member districts using the first-past-the-post method in the city's wards, and four members are elected at-large using the block voting method.
-Members of the council serve staggered four-year terms.
-Half the council is up for election every two years, including two ward seats and two at-large seats.
-At its first meeting of the year, the council chooses from amongst its members a president and vice president.
-The president is the council's presiding officer, and also chooses the chairs of council committees.
-In the absence of the president and vice president, the city clerk chairs the council.

-The city largely supports the Democratic Party.
-It has not had a Republican mayor in office since 1993 when then-Democratic state representative David Hollister defeated incumbent Mayor Jim Crawford, who had formerly served as a Republican member on the Ingham County Board of Commissioners.
-However, all city elections are held on an officially nonpartisan basis.

-Since given the ability to do so by the state in 1964, the city has levied an income tax of 1 percent on residents.
-0.5 percent on non-residents, and 1.0 percent on corporations.